No Locust Find In Any Part Of Country During 24 Hours: NLCC - UrduPoint

 Meanwhile, the joint teams of the Ministry of National Food Security and Research, provincial agriculture departments and the Pakistan Army were conducting comprehensive survey and control operation against the locusts in effected districts and succeeded to eliminate its threat from 61 effected districts.

-In last 6 months, the NLCC carried out locust control operation in 1,134,180 hectares area of land.
+In last 6 months, the NLCC carried out locust control operation in 1,134,300 hectares areas for eradicating the pest completely and avoid its emergence.